 - When homeowners retire, some decide to release a part or all of the equity achieved in their homes to bump up pensions and provide gifts to their children while they’re still around to enjoy seeing the benefits.

 Parents help mortgage best practices

 - As we said earlier, to avoid problems further down the line and understand all of your options, talk to the experts first.
-Mortgage brokers and independent financial advisors can guide you through all options, helping to avoid the common pitfalls.
+Mortgage brokers and financial advisors can guide you through all options, helping to avoid the common pitfalls.

 - Update your will to include any share in a new property.